In August Manassas City Council voted in favor of a proclamation declaring September Blood Cancer Awareness Month.

 Each day this month we will publish a fact about blood cancer.

-The facts were compiled and provided by Manassas resident Rich Zavadowski, a blood cancer survivor who was instrumental in getting lawmakers to consider the proclamation.
+The facts were compiled and provided by Manassas resident Rich Zavadowski, a blood cancer survivor who was instrumental in getting local lawmakers to consider the proclamation.